 Living together yesterday and today

 Around the publication of Remember Our Children by Émilie Lanez and Samuel Sandler, ed.
-Grasset, 2018, by Dis-nous Latifa, what is tolerance? by Latifa Ibn Ziaten and Anne Jouve, ed.
-Canopé / ed. of the Workshop, 2016, and of Memory and forgiveness by Catherine Chalier, ed.
+Grasset, 2018, by Dis-nous Latifa, what is tolerance? by Latifa Ibn Ziaten and Anne Jouve, eds.
+Canopé / ed. de l'Atelier, 2016, and Mémoire et pardon by Catherine Chalier, ed.
 François Bourin, 2018.

-Toulouse, March 2012, Samuel Sandler loses his son Jonathan and his grandchildren Arié and Gabriel, Latifa Ibn Ziaten loses his son Imad in attacks perpetrated by Mohamed Merah.
+Toulouse, March 2012, Samuel Sandler loses his son Jonathan and his grandchildren Arié and Gabriel, Latifa Ibn Ziaten loses his son Imad in attacks carried out by Mohamed Merah.

-© Valérie Lagarde, according to a photographer by Hervé Lequeux
+© Valérie Lagarde, after a photographer by Hervé Lequeux

 © JFPaga

 A few years later, they write.
-Samuel Sandler revisits the tragedy that decimated his people since the Holocaust.
-Latifa Ibn Ziaten tries to answer the 50 students' questions and offers a message of tolerance to take up the challenge of living together.
-In the light of contemporary philosophy and Jewish tradition, the philosopher Catherine Chalier reflects on the meaning of forgiveness, the ability to free oneself from trauma and to engage in works of repair (Tiqqun).
+Samuel Sandler returns to the tragedy that has decimated his people since the Holocaust.
+Latifa Ibn Ziaten tries to answer 50 questions from students and offers a message of tolerance to meet the challenge of living together.
+In the light of contemporary philosophy and Jewish tradition, the philosopher Catherine Chalier reflects on the meaning of forgiveness, the ability to free oneself from trauma and to engage in works of reparation (Tiqqun).